 Step 1- Create the goal

 For most use cases, a template will work for you.
-For ecommerce stores, 'place an order' will handle purchase transactions, where for email signups and newsletters, you can use 'Contact Us'.
+For ecommerce stores, 'place an order' will handle purchase transactions, whereas for email signups and newsletters, you can use 'Contact Us'.

 Step 2 - Goal description